markaveliii/FRUPAL/README.md

 A grovnick contains a type of terrain that varies in cost of energy to walk on.
 Some terrain are impassable and some can only be moved on unless certain conditions are met.
 * Meadow: grassy, green tiles that require 1 energy to walk on
 * Swamp: magenta tiles that are more difficult to traverse through, requiring 2 energy
-* Water: a special blue tile that requires the player to be on a ship, which only costs 1 energy to move through
+* Water: a special blue tile that requires the player to be on a ship, which only costs no energy to move through
 * Wall: this grey tile is an impassable grovnick, so do not try passing through or lose the energy for the tile that the player is on.

 ### Object